×

 Quenching & Tempering with Induction

-Automatic handling and fixturing of components for heating and quenching provides for high production rates and helps to produce consistent results part after part.
-Induction is by far the fastest method of hardening and heat treating.
-As a result, the process produces minimal distortion, no surface decarburization, fine grain microstructure, and precisely controlled hardness patterns. induction is the perfect solution for any facility looking to step up production to the next level.
+The automatic handling and fixturing of components for heating and quenching contribute to high production rates and consistent results across various parts.
+Induction stands out as the fastest method for hardening and heat treating, resulting in minimal distortion, no surface decarburization, a fine-grain microstructure, and meticulously controlled hardness patterns.
+For any facility aiming to elevate production to the next level, induction emerges as the ideal solution.

 Induction Case Hardening